 The Role of the DAC

 There are 12 Members of the Committee; it is made up of clergy, architects and a range of other specialists in the maintenance and development of church buildings.
-It therefore contains a very wide range of specialist knowledge and experience which it is pleased to share with parishes planning works to their buildings and churchyards.
+It therefore contains a very wide range of specialist knowledge and experience which it is pleased to share with Mission Areas planning works to their buildings and churchyards.

 Consultations on Listed Buildings are also made with Cadw and the relevant Local Authority Conservation Officer.
 On larger schemes, consultations are also made with the appropriate National Amenity Societies (eg. SPAB, The Victorian Society, Ancient Monument Society).
 These comments are discussed with each application at the DAC meeting, and as the Welsh Assembly Government gives the churches ‘Ecclesiastical Exemption’, (which means the church does not have to apply for Listed Building Consent, in most cases).